teaching rounding so your 3rd grade and 4th grade students actually understand - with open number lines and place value understanding

 It also includes fun whole class activities - snowball fights and scavenger hunts - as well as independent activities and activities that could be done in centers.

 You can also use this resource to help you differentiate.
-Your struggling learners might need to start with the basics, while your learners that already have a solid understanding of rounding can do the more advanced activities.
+Your struggling learners might need to start with the basics, while your learners who already have a solid understanding of rounding can do the more advanced activities.

 Check out these other tips for scaffolding your instruction so students understand.